mjdemars/RichARCH/README.md

 # RichARCH
 Creating a Rich experience in Arch.

-RichARCH is designed to be a Simple Quick Pure path to Arch Linux with automation features.
+RichARCH is designed to be a Simple Quick Pure path to Arch Linux with kickstart like automation features.

 One goal of the project is to only use packages in the basic Arch Linux repos, including the option to install a few non-standard packages (like Spotify and Pamac).
 Our hope is that this will help to make Arch Linux more approachable to individual and corporate users.